-Air gets denser as you compress it, less dense as you heat it.
-In order to provide accurate flow measurement to an end user or to provide an “apples to apples” comparison of flow, that variability has to be removed.
+Air gets denser as you compress it, and less dense as you heat it.
+In order to provide accurate flow measurement to an end-user or to provide an “apples to apples” comparison of flow, that variability has to be removed.

 So a “standard” cubic foot was created – based as you’ve said – rather loosely on a standard pressure and temperature.

 Typically being 1 atmosphere and temperature of either 60F, 68F, or 15C.
 In other words, 1 SCF is the space that 1 cubic foot of air occupies at atmospheric pressure and a standard temperature.
 At 90 PSIG that same cubic foot takes up a lot less space than it did at atmospheric pressure so 1 CFM @ 90 psi contains 7 SCF (standard cubic feet).

 In real life, CFMis the useful output rate and it is a measure of exactly how many cubic feet leave the compressor at the rated pressure in a minute.
 There is no regard for the density of that cubic foot or whether or not my compressor’s cubic foot contains as much air as your compressor.

 That’s where SCFM comes in – it equalizes the playing field, providing standardized correction to capacity claims at 110 PSIG versus those at 90 or 150 PSIG for instance.